Notre Dame Cathedral to miss first Christmas in centuries

 On the first rehearsal she attended after the blaze, she said she “felt such a pain and such sadness” because the cathedral was where she began as a singer.

-For the singers, the unique acoustics produced by the cathedral’s massive dimensions are sorely missed as the choir continues its mission in other venues.
+For the singers, the unique acoustics produced by the cathedral’s massive dimensions are sorely missed.

 “When we balanced it right, it was the most beautiful feeling of just hearing it resonate through this enormous space,” Ortscheidt said.